mai13drd/peass-ci-jenkins-examples/README.md

 This will execute a build inside a Jenkins agent.
 The agent is started by Jenkins controller.
 The pipeline is configured to pull the Docker image "maven:3.6.3-jdk-11" and use it as build agent.

-* Move to folder *buildOnAgentAutomatic*.
+* Move to folder *buildOnJenkinsStartedAgent*.

 * Execute *../common/scripts/buildPeassAndPeassCI.sh* or *../common/scripts/buildPeassAndPeassCI-develop.sh* respectively.

-* Execute *buildOnAgentAutomatic.sh*.
+* Execute *buildOnJenkinsStartedAgent.sh*.
 After that, a Docker container named *jenkins_controller* is running.

 * After Jenkins is fully started (means http://localhost:8080 can be loaded), you can log in.

-* You will see, that a pipeline-project named *buildOnAgentAutomatic* is configured and a build is already running.
+* You will see, that a pipeline-project named *buildOnJenkinsStartedAgent* is configured and a build is already running.

 * If the build is finished, you can check its dashboard.
 You will find informations about performance changes and their possibly causes.